TS-RF/ThermoRF/README.md

 ## Note on Reproducibility

-> ⚠️ **Important**: The results produced by this implementation may differ slightly from those reported in the paper, although the overall accuracy remains comparable (~99%).
+> ⚠️ **Important**: The results produced by this implementation may differ slightly from those reported in the paper, although the overall accuracy remains comparable.
 This is due to:
 >
 > - **Library version differences**: Variations in scikit-learn, SHAP, and other dependency versions
 > - **Random state sensitivity**: Minor differences in random number generation across platforms